-3.3 How behaviour has changed as a result of the learning (Level 3)
+3.3.
+How Behaviour Has Changed as a Result of the Learning (Level 3)

 During the study, 100% of IPL volunteers completed observations and/or demonstrated practice to new volunteers as determined by prior experience, and all of them successfully delivered health checks.
-The 'What If' predictive measure in the IRV-IPL included in section (ii) is indicative of perceived future application of learning for all the volunteers.
+The "What If" predictive measure in the IRV-IPL is indicative of the perceived future application of learning for all the volunteers.
 According to the Kirkpatrick model, application of learning is best assessed 3-6 months after training, therefore evaluation comments made by students who were recruited into the WHIRL team in months 1-4 could include a reflection on how they had actually applied their learning to health promotion practice (more broadly) after a minimum of three months.
-A commonly reported learning point was a greater understanding of the health inequalities and the health needs of particular populations (e.g. this industry included construction workers, low waged manual workers, migrant workers, workers in the gig economy, and individuals who may engage in risky health behaviours).
-Areas of learning application for IPL volunteers included increased confidence in health promotion practice, as well as an increased desire to promote health in non-clinical settings and actively seeking out opportunities to engage in brief health promotion interventions (e.g. initiate more MECC discussions).
+A commonly reported learning point was a greater understanding of the health inequalities and the health needs of particular populations (e.g., this industry included construction workers, low waged manual workers, migrant workers, workers in the gig economy, and individuals who may engage in risky health behaviours).
+Areas of learning application for IPL volunteers included increased confidence in health promotion practice, as well as an increased desire to promote health in non-clinical settings and actively seeking out opportunities to engage in brief health promotion interventions (e.g., initiate more MECC discussions).